base/base/crates/op-succinct/README.md

 > [!CAUTION]
 >
-> This repository is still an active work-in-progress and is not audited or meant for production usage.
+> This repository is not meant for production usage.

 ## Getting Started